aisingapore/sealion/README.md

 ## Key Features

 - 3 to 7 billion parameters (larger models to be released through 2024)
-- Instruct-tuned in Bahasa Indonesia, with more to follow
+- Instruction-tuned in English and Bahasa Indonesia, with more to follow
 - Trained on 980B tokens of text data from 11 languages spoken across SEA
 - Specialized vocabulary and tokenization for optimal performance on SEA languages
 - Excels on tasks in regional languages